NZMSA/2016-Module-2/5. Typescript/readme.md

 var neutral : Mood  = new Mood("neutral", "https://cdn.shopify.com/s/files/1/1061/1924/files/Neutral_Face_Emoji.png?9898922749706957214");

-export function getCurrMood(scores : number) : Mood {
+export function getCurrMood(scores : any) : Mood {
     let currentMood: Mood;
     // In a practical sense, you would find the max emotion out of all the emotions provided.
 However we'll do the below just for simplicity's sake :P if (scores.happiness > 0.4) {